3.2. Cost Estimation in Single-Table Query

 Selectivity

-The selectivity of query predicates is estimated using either the histogram_bounds or the MCV (Most Common Value), both of which are stored in the statistics information in the pg_stats.
+The selectivity of query predicates is estimated using either MCV (Most Common Values) or histogram_bounds, both of which are stored as statistics in the pg_stats.

-The MCV of each column of a table is stored in the pg_stats view as a pair of columns named ‘most_common_vals’ and ‘most_common_freqs’:
+The MCV for each column is stored in the pg_stats view in two associated columns:

-• ‘most_common_vals’ is a list of the MCVs in the column.
+• most_common_vals: A list of the most frequent values in the column.

-• a column ‘continent’: This column stores the continent name to which the country belongs.
+• continent: The continent to which the country belongs.

 1